vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/using-data-sources.md

 title: Using data sources
 sidebar_position: 8
 hide_title: false
-description: Include oracle details in a proposal and submit data to settle and terminate a market
+description: Include data source details in a proposal and submit data to settle and terminate a market
 ---

 import Tabs from '@theme/Tabs';